Central Zone

 Best bets for weekend fishing

-- Shevlin Park youth and disabled fishing pond, Prineville youth pond, and Pine Nursery Pond were recently stocked to provide excellent spring angling opportunities.
+- Shevlin Park youth and disabled fishing pond, Prineville youth pond, Metolius youth and disabled fishing pond and Pine Nursery Pond were recently stocked to provide excellent angling opportunities.

-- Recent ODFW sampling indicate good numbers of 17-22" holdover rainbow trout at Antelope Flat Reservoir
+- Recent ODFW sampling indicates good numbers of 17-22" holdover rainbow trout at Antelope Flat Reservoir

 - The Crooked and Metolius Rivers continue to provide excellent early spring angling opportunities for redband trout and mountain whitefish.

-- Fall River recently received the first stocking of 2026 and anglers report excellent nymphing opportunities near the hatchery and the headwaters.
+- Fall River was recently stocked, and anglers report excellent nymphing opportunities near the hatchery and the headwaters.

 Trout stocking